Exact determinant formulas for coalescing particle systems: Setup

 \subsection{Spacetime graphs}

-\begin{definition}[Spacetime graph] A \emph{spacetime graph} is a directed acyclic graph $D = (V, E)$ equipped with an edge weight function $w\colon E \to R$, where $R$ is a commutative ring (e.g., $\ZZ$ for combinatorial counting, $\RR_{\geq 0}$ for probabilities, or formal power series for generating functions).
-The DAG structure induces a \emph{time ordering}: $u \lessdot v$ if there is a directed path from $u$ to~$v$.
-This is a partial order; for the sign-reversing involution (\Cref{sec:involution}), we fix a linear extension of $\lessdot$.
-The phrase ``first crossing'' means first in this linear order; the proof works for any such extension. \end{definition}
+\fnote{ prose={The spacetime DAG: the substrate of vertices, edges, and weights.}, lean={Coalescence.Geometry.Spacetime}, py={geometry.dag.DAG}} \begin{definition}[Spacetime graph] A \emph{spacetime graph} is a directed acyclic graph $D = (V, E)$ equipped with an edge weight function $w\colon E \to R$, where $R$ is a commutative ring (e.g., $\ZZ$ for combinatorial counting, $\RR_{\geq 0}$ for probabilities, or formal power series for generating functions).
+The directed acyclic graph structure induces a \emph{time ordering}: $u \lessdot v$ if there is a directed path from $u$ to~$v$.
+This is a partial order; for the sign-reversing involution (\Cref{sec:involution}), we fix a linear extension $\le$ of $\lessdot$.
+The combinatorial proof works for any such extension.
+The phrase ``first crossing'' means first in this order. \end{definition}